 If you have oral lichen planus, there's unfortunately not a whole lot you can do.
 Try avoiding alcohol and tobacco, as well as spicy and acidic foods.
 They have a tendency to cause irritation and could even make your symptoms worse.
 Also, be sure to maintain good oral hygiene in an effort to reduce your chances of getting an infection [source: CNN].

-See the links on the next page for lots more information on the mysterious lichen planus.
+See the links below for lots more information on the mysterious lichen planus.